Walk around the area

 POI 19.
 Blå Båten och Tintin

 The “TinTin” boat is something so unique as a photo studio and creative studio.
-At summertime they open up the cafe and the boat can also be rented for private parties.
+In the summertime they open up the cafe and the boat can also be rented for private parties.
 The captain and photographer Linus Höök is also part owner of the neighboring boat “Blue boat”, along with comedian Valle Westesson.
 Blue boat is a entertainment and party boat with both public and private events.
 Visit a gig or a quiz night and get the boat’s gorgeous interior as bonus.

 Read more : http://studiotintin.com/